nvim-neorg/neorg/README.md

   ```

   Every time Neorg hits a new release, a new tag is created by us, so you don't have to worry about all the updates inbetween.
-  That means, adding `tag = "*"` in Packer will update to latest stable release.
+  That means that adding `tag = "*"` in Packer will update to latest stable release.

   You can also pin Neorg to one specific version through e.g. `tag = "0.0.9"`.